US Visa Waiver Travel: Entry Requirements

 If you are not eligible for the VWP, or your ESTA application is rejected, you will need to apply for the relevant nonimmigrant visa prior to travel.
 For example, are you eligible to apply for the B1 or B2 tourist visas?
-If you are not eligible by reason of a criminal conviction, you may look at applying for a waiver of inadmissibility and an appropriate visa.
+If you are not eligible by reason of a criminal conviction, you may also need to look at applying for a waiver of inadmissibility as well as an appropriate visa.

 It is advisable to seek legal counsel to ensure you are applying for the correct travel documents to ensure entry to the US for your specific purpose.

 If you have been arrested, cautioned or convicted of a crime anywhere in the world, you will need to declare this on your ESTA application.
 This is true of spent convictions as well.
 Failure to declare constitutes visa fraud and is likely to impact future US visa applications.

 Take professional advice on your immigration options, as you may still be able to travel to the US by applying for a visa and making a separate application for a waiver of inadmissibility.